 - Poor oral health contributes to poor overall health in dogs.

 - Periodontal disease can’t be reversed.
 However, you can stop its progression with veterinary treatment and home care.

 What Is Periodontal Disease?

-The most common cause of periodontal disease in dogs is the unmitigated build-up of bacterial plaque.
-Plaque is sort of a slime layer on teeth that forms when food particles interact with normal bacteria in a dog’s mouth.
+The leading cause of periodontal disease in dogs is bacterial plaque buildup.
+Plaque is a sticky film on teeth created when food residues combine with bacteria in the dog’s mouth.

 - Distemper virus